QAnon Crowd Super Bummed That JFK Jr. Did Not Appear in Dallas

 “Rolling Stones?” said the host of one livestream monitoring the event.
 “Rolling away the stone!”

-The crowd in Dallas represented a splinter faction of a splinter faction within the larger QAnon movement, and one that’s been denounced by some of QAnon leading figures as a scheme meant to embarrass QAnon believers.
-But the willingness of hundreds of people to travel to Dallas from as far away as New York and California demonstrates QAnon’s persistent popularity nearly a year after “Q” — the mysterious figure behind QAnon — last posted.
+The crowd in Dallas represented a splinter faction of a splinter faction within the larger QAnon movement, and one that’s been denounced by some of QAnon’s leading figures as a scheme meant to embarrass QAnon believers.
+But the willingness of hundreds of people to travel to Dallas from as far away as New York and California demonstrates QAnon’s persistent popularity nearly a year after “Q”—the mysterious figure behind QAnon—last posted.

 John F. Kennedy Jr. has long been an obsession for a faction of QAnon supporters, even as their beliefs that JFK Jr. faked his 1999 plane-crash death and will return to run as Donald Trump’s vice-president have faced ridicule from other QAnon believers.
 On Tuesday, the conspiracy theorists were drawn to site of the Kennedy assassination by claims made by obscure channels on the social media app Telegram with names like “Negative48” and “Whiplash347.”